 All proposed staff had attended training in moving and handling and a matrix was maintained centrally by the organisation to identify when refresher courses were due.

-Plans were in place to ensure that all proposed staff will also have attended infection control training.
+All proposed staff will also have attended infection control training.
 Appropriate hand hygiene systems will be in place.